 Yes, Rio should have been sent off.
 So why wasn’t he?

 The speed of the attack meant that Riley was about 25 yards back from the incident, directly behind the players.
-Both players were at full pace and Rio barged into Ljungberg’s back on his left shoulder blade, knocking him flying.
+Both players were moving fast and Rio barged into Ljungberg’s back on his left shoulder blade, knocking him flying.
 Rio also fell, possibly deliberately to cover up his foul.

 As Rio was last man, Riley had a simple choice of a red card or no action – there was nothing in between that he could give, under the laws and directives in place at the time.
 He couldn’t give a free-kick and a yellow.
 If that option was open I believe he may well have taken it, but this incident occurred after about 18 minutes and no ref wants to produce a red card that early in a game if he can possibly help it.